sudipto68/opera/README.md

 ## Status

-We just released an alpha version of this theme.
-We would love for some folks to test it out and provide feedback and file bug reports.
-In the alpha stage we may still make changes that could effect end users.
-If you use a alpha version on a production site, you may not be able to upgrade without noticing some small changes on your site.
+We just released an beta version of this theme as we are moving closer to a stable release in the near future.
+We still need more folks to test it out and provide feedback and file bug reports.
+In the beta stage we may still make changes that could effect end users.
+If you use an alpha or beta version on a production site, you may not be able to upgrade without noticing some small (or even large) changes on your site.

 Once we issue a stabile release, we will avoid any breaking changes within minor releases.
 At that stage, all changes in minor releases will be backward compatible.

+Most recent release includes fixes to make it work better with the new Cards content type in default Backdrop installations and the new [Welcome Recipe](https://backdropcms.org/project/welcome) released by Simplo.

 ## Who is this theme for?